Course Search 2024-2025

 Full Year Course

 This course explores the interaction between gender and power through authentic Latin literature.
 Students improve their ability to read Latin with comprehension of syntax and vocabulary and will develop their analytical abilities through discussion, literary analysis, and the study of Latin metrics.
 They explore topics such as masculinity and femininity, gendered behavior, systems of oppression, and power structures.
-They look for both continuities and ruptures between ancient ways of understanding gender and power and our own.?
+They look for both continuities and ruptures between ancient ways of understanding gender and power and our own.

 AP French Language